 Step 4.
 Enter your password for certain restrictions.
 If you want to prevent others from opening your file without permission, set the "Document Open Password".
 If you don't want people to edit and change your PDF, just set a password on the "Permissions" option.
 You can also set a password for "Printing Allowed" or "Changes Allowed".
 Moreover, you can customize the "Encryption Level".
 When you finish, hit the "OK" button and the program will encrypt the PDF as you request.

-In conclusion, you can password protect a PDF file on Mac for free with the build-in application Preview or with EasePDF Online PDF Protector .
+In conclusion, you can add password to PDF files on Mac for free with the build-in application Preview or with EasePDF Online PDF Protector .
 PDF Expert and PDFelement are two desktop PDF editing programs that can help you password protect PDF on Mac as well.
 All the solutions we mentioned in this post are very simple and practical that you can use them right away.

 If you have any questions or suggestions, please let us know by leaving a comment or contact us.